-I am pleased to share the Harvard T.H.
-Chan School of Public Health Research Strategy that describes a broad vision for our research activities over the next 14 years.
+Released in 2016, the Harvard T.H.
+Chan School of Public Health Research Strategy describes a broad vision for our research activities over the next 14 years.
 Through the Research Strategy Review (RSR) process we sought to anticipate trends in a rapidly evolving world to inform strategic investments, and ensure the School is well-positioned to continue to lead in public health research.
 The RSR identified areas that are most likely to define the future of public health research including cutting-edge methods, and academic and scientific resource strengths, gaps, and challenges.

 The resulting five themes of the Strategy are:

 - Promote an inclusive research culture that embraces diversity, engagement, and transparency